nge-layy/securewatch-soc/docs/phase-04/README.md

 index=* "Failed password"
 ```

-**Purpose:** Before building anything specific, this confirms — across every index Splunk has access to — that failed-password events exist at all.
+**Purpose:** Before building anything specific, this confirms that across every index Splunk has access to  that failed-password events exist at all.
 This is a deliberately unscoped, "does the data exist somewhere" query, useful as the very first step whenever building a new detection: prove the raw data is there before narrowing.

 ![Initial broad search across all indexes](../../images/phase-04/01-initial-broad-search.png)
 *Screenshot placement: initial `index=* "Failed password"` search over a 30-day window, confirming failed-password events are being indexed before scoping the search further.*